Page Reviewed / Updated - September 06, 2020

 |Best Suited For||Nursing Home Care||Home Care or Assisted Living|

 The type of care a person requires is usually the major deciding factor between choosing to apply for either Medicaid or a VA Pension.
 For those who require home care or assisted living, generally speaking, it is advantageous to use the Veterans Homebound or Aid and Attendance pensions.
-For those who require nursing home care, Medicaid is usually the better option.
+For those who need nursing home care, Medicaid is usually the better option.
 While Medicaid does cover home care and assisted living in many states, usually these are not entitlement programs.
 This means that even if one is eligible for services, they might not receive services, as there are limited slots for assistance available.
 In addition, very often there are long waitlists to receive assistance.
-While the Aid and Attendance benefit can be applied towards nursing home care, the maximum benefit amount is far less than the average cost of nursing home care.
+While the Aid and Attendance benefit can be applied toward nursing home care, the maximum benefit amount is far less than the average cost of nursing home care.

 There is also a look back rule for both programs.
 However, the look back rule for the VA was only effective as of 10/18/18.
 Asset transfers made prior to this date are not in violation of the look back rule.
 The look back rule for the VA is a period of 36-months immediately preceding one’s application in which the VA looks at all transfers during this timeframe.
 If assets were gifted or sold for less that they are worth, it is thought it was done to meet the asset limit.
 Therefore, a period of ineligibility will be the penalty.
 The look back period works the same for Medicaid, but is a 60-month “look back”.
 (The only exception is California, which has a 36-month look back period for Medicaid).
 All that being said, it is worth noting that a qualified Medicaid planning professional should be able to assist a veteran in structuring their finances so that they can qualify for either Medicaid or for both Medicaid and VA programs.

 An unfortunate factor that must be considered when there is an immediate need for care is the application processing time.
-A Medicaid applicant can usually begin receiving benefits within 2-3 months, while it is not unusual for a veterans pension beneficiary to wait 6-12 months or longer for their application to be approved.
+A Medicaid applicant can usually begin receiving benefits within 2-3 months.
+While it is not unusual for a veterans pension beneficiary to wait 6-12 months or longer for their application to be approved.
 Again, working with a professional planner can shorten the wait time significantly by submitting a Fully Developed Claim.

 For some families, it is possible to supplement care expenses during the application wait time with eldercare bridge loans.
-Veterans pension benefits are retroactive to the date of application, and most approved applicants will receive a large lump sum payment shortly after the award is granted.
+Veterans pension benefits are retroactive to the date of application.
+And most approved applicants will receive a large lump sum payment shortly after the award is granted.
 Therefore, it is a simple process to get a loan for the waiting period and re-pay that loan with the lump sum once they have been approved.
 Learn more.

 Finally, marital status is a consideration.
 While a single individual cannot simultaneously receive Medicaid nursing home care and a veteran's pension, a married couple can be dually eligible.
 One spouse can receive Medicaid, and the other can receive the Aid and Attendance benefit.
 To be clear, one spouse can have their nursing home care paid for by Medicaid, while the other spouse can live at home or in an assisted living community and have some, or all of their care costs, paid for by a veteran's pension in the form of the Monthly Maintenance Needs Allowance or “MMNA”.
 While this is possible, the administrative paperwork necessary to make this a reality is exceedingly complex.
 It is highly recommended that couples in this situation consult with a Medicaid planning professional who is also knowledgeable about veterans’ pensions and the Aid and Attendance benefit.